Recreation Services is back in full swing

 Despite the stop-start cycle that fitness facilities endured over the past 18 months, UM Recreation Services managed to keep people moving through the new virtual world that has become so familiar to everyday life.

-Now, as most programs and services are back and being offered in-person, the Recreation team wants to remind students that there is something to keep everyone active at UM with a catalogue of diverse options to choose from.
+Now, as most programs and services are back and being offered in-person, the Recreation team wants to remind students, staff and alumni that there is something to keep everyone active at UM with a catalogue of diverse options to choose from.

 Through the Sport and Rec fee, UM students have access to sport and recreation facilities at the Fort Garry campus, including the Active Living Centre, Frank Kennedy Centre, Wayne Fleming Arena, James Daley Fieldhouse, Joyce Fromson swimming pool and the Joe Doupe Rec Centre at the Bannatyne campus.